GiovineItalia/Gadfly.jl/examples/executable_documentation.md

-# Executable Documenentation with Gadfly
+# Executable Documentation with Gadfly

 This is an executable document.